hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### Force Field Gel (R)

 The only known defence that is almost completely impenetrable is Force Field Gel.
 Only two known weaknesses exist: Time and [Mutant FFG](#mutant-ffg).
-This is a defence that only Rescueland has in mass, though many have attempted to aqquire some.
+This is a defence that only Rescueland has in mass, though some have managed to aqquire small quantities of it.
 NOTHING can get in OR out, effectively taking you out of the battle.
 Thus, many ships only use this defence when they are damaged, or a retreat is required.
 Another anomaly about FFG is that they behave in a similar manner to non-newtonian substances: The faster something hits the forcefield, the more energy is absorbed into it and not the object itself.

 #### The process of harvesting FFG